 - Explore the native village in Talipanan: The Mangyan were the first colonisers of Mindoro and the style of settlements hasn’t changed much in hundreds of years.
 Definitely worth visiting whilst you’re on the island.

 - Trek: Take a trek through the jungle to Aninuan’s swimmable waterfall or go in search of the larger ‘Hidden Paradise’, a good hours bike ride east of Puerto Galera.
-Take some food to stick on the barbecue!
+Take some food to stick on the barbeque!

 - Party with the locals: For a night out on the town, hit Big Apple in Sabang, before moving onto The Venue where locals and foreigners mingle on the dance floor till the early hours.
 Alternatively, if you prefer to sing then Cheap Charlie’s Bar offers karaoke with a friendly atmosphere and pool table too.